scott45/flask-assessment/README.md

 > cd Terraform-scripts

 And remember to edit and put self credentials in variables.tf to reflect your account.

+## Change image name;

+> Head over to instance.tf and change image to the one that has been built

 ## Check the resources to be created;